Contact us for career advice by clicking on the tabs below.

 - some qualified New Zealand optometrists moving overseas, where they often get better pay.

 Optometrists mainly work in private optometry practices, corporate retail chains and specialist eye clinics.
 They can set up their own practice or become partners at existing practices.

 - Frederikson, L, national director, New Zealand Association of Optometrists, Careers New Zealand interview January 2015, (www.nzao.co.nz).

 - Optometrists and Dispensing Opticians Board, ‘Annual Report 2012-13', accessed December 2014, (www.opticiansboard.org.nz).

 - Pine, L, registrar, Optometrists and Dispensing Opticians Board, Careers New Zealand interview, December 2014.

 Optometrists can progress into management positions or set up their own practices.
 They can also take up academic positions in teaching or research, or work in the optical industry as suppliers of optical equipment.

-Optometrists can specialise in a range of areas including contact lenses, diabetic screening, geriatric vision and children's eye care.
+Optometrists can specialise in a range of areas including contact lenses, diabetic management, geriatric and low vision, binocular vision, and children's eye care.